To meet the needs of students with learning and thinking differences, colleges offer a

 What does the office of disabilities services offer, apart from the program?

-Will my child still have access to a departmental advisor in addition to the disability office and learning center staff?
+Would a student still have access to a departmental advisor in addition to the disability office and learning center staff?

 How do students in the program feel about it?
 How did the program help them?